Hannah Dugan

-Hannah C. Dugan (born 1959) is an American attorney and judge from Milwaukee, Wisconsin.
-She has been a Wisconsin circuit court judge for Milwaukee County since 2016.
-Prior to her judicial service, Dugan served as president of the Milwaukee Bar Association, as an executive director for Catholic Charities USA in south-east Wisconsin, and she worked with several legal aid organizations.
+Hannah C. Dugan (born 1959) is an American attorney and former Wisconsin circuit court judge for Milwaukee County who resigned after a jury convicted her for obstructing federal agents.
+She previously was president of the Milwaukee Bar Association, served as an executive director of Catholic Charities USA in southeastern Wisconsin, and worked with several legal aid organizations.

-On April 25, 2025, Dugan was arrested by the Federal Bureau of Investigation (FBI) and indicted for allegedly assisting an illegal immigrant in evading arrest.
-The arrest received significant national attention and elicited opinions from across the political spectrum and legal profession.
-Opponents of the arrest have characterized her arrest as an authoritarian act by the second Trump administration, while supporters have characterized it as a proper enforcement of the law.
-She was suspended by the state supreme court on April 29.
+On April 25, 2025, Dugan was arrested by the Federal Bureau of Investigation (FBI) and indicted on federal charges after she informed a defendant who was an illegal immigrant about the presence of federal Immigration and Customs Enforcement (ICE) agents and directed him to leave through a nonpublic exit of the courthouse, thereby impeding federal agents who were attempting to take him into custody following his court appearance.
+The case drew national attention, with differing views expressed regarding the scope of federal enforcement authority and judicial conduct.
+Critics described the arrest as politically motivated and indicative of authoritarian enforcement under the second Trump administration, while supporters characterized it as a legitimate application of federal law.

+The Wisconsin Supreme Court suspended Dugan from judicial duties pending the outcome of the case.
+On December 18, 2025, a federal jury found her guilty of one felony count of obstructing federal agents and not guilty on a lesser misdemeanor charge of concealing a wanted person.
+She later resigned.
+On July 8, 2026, Dugan was sentenced to a US$5,000 fine, but no prison time or probation.

 Career

 Dugan holds a Bachelor of Arts degree in legal studies from the University of Wisconsin, Madison, and a master's degree in American studies from Boston College.
 She graduated from the University of Wisconsin Law School in 1987 and taught law courses at Marquette University and the Seattle University School of Law.
 From 1999 to 2000, Dugan was president of the Milwaukee Bar Association.

 Dugan spent much of her career working with legal aid organizations to provide assistance to people who are unable to afford legal representation, and served as the executive director of Catholic Charities of Southeastern Wisconsin from 2006 to 2009.
 She was active in professional organizations and refereed attorney discipline cases brought by the Wisconsin Office of Lawyer Regulation.
 Speaking to the Milwaukee Independent in 2016, Dugan stated that she found the judiciary situation in Milwaukee challenging, but believed in the independence of its judges.

 Dugan was elected a Wisconsin circuit court judge in 2016, defeating incumbent Paul Rifelj with 65% of the vote.
 During her tenure, she primarily oversaw cases in the court's misdemeanor division.

-Dugan was suspended by the Wisconsin Supreme Court in April 2025 after being charged with the federal offenses related to allegedly helping an undocumented immigrant evade arrest.
-She faces federal charges of concealing an individual to prevent his discovery and arrest and obstructing or impeding a proceeding.
+Dugan was suspended by the Wisconsin Supreme Court in April 2025 after being charged with the federal offenses related to helping an illegal immigrant evade arrest.
+She faced federal charges of concealing an individual to prevent his discovery and arrest and obstructing or impeding a proceeding.